Mykhailo Fedorov: Collaboration with Elon Musk

-A few days after Russia invaded, Mykhailo Fedorov asked Elon Musk to provide Ukraine with Starlink stations.
-There are now over 18K Starlinks, operating in Ukraine, providing critical infrastructure, government agencies, etc with a stable Internet connection.
+Two days after Russia invaded, Mykhailo Fedorov used Twitter to ask Elon Musk to provide Ukraine with Starlink stations.
+Two days later Musk responded that Starlink had been activated in Ukraine.
+As of 2023, there were over 18K Starlinks operating in Ukraine, providing critical infrastructure for government agencies, etc with a stable Internet connection.
 The SpaceX team has also updated the software to reduce power consumption so that Starlink can be powered from a car cigarette lighter.
 Given the number of terminals and their demand, SpaceX decided to open a representative office in Ukraine.
 On June 9, Starlink Ukraine received official registration as on operator.

 In addition to Starlink, Elon Musk handed over Tesla Powerwalls to Ukraine.
 These batteries can serve as emergency power supplies during power outages and are combined with solar cells for off-grid electricity generation.
 They are used in settlements most affected by the Russian occupation.
 This solution came in handy as there were a lot of situations where there was a need to get critical infrastructure running again, rather than waiting for power to be restored.
 Since the start of the full-scale invasion, Ukraine has received 44 Tesla Powerwalls.